 Yahoo!
 JAPAN conducts initiatives to ensure that women can continue working in a secure environment.
 In accordance with the Act on Promotion of Women’s Participation and Advancement in the Workplace, we submitted our action plan on this issue to the Ministry of Health, Labour and Welfare in March 2016.

 From fiscal 2019, Yahoo!
-Academia, an in-house university established with the purpose of developing “next-generation leaders”, has held “Female manager class,” a program designed for female employees who are interested in management and who wish to climb up the career ladder.
-From fiscal 2020, Z Academia, an in-house university of the Z Holdings Corporation, is scheduled to conduct a similar program.
+JAPAN Academia, an in-house university of Yahoo!
+JAPAN established with the purpose of developing “next-generation leaders,” has held “Female manager class,” a program designed for female employees who are interested in management and who wish to climb up the career ladder.
+From fiscal 2020, Z Academia, an in-house university of the Z Holdings Corporation, is conducting a similar program.

 In addition to the Office Anywhere system which enables employees to work anywhere, shorter working hours, flextime, and childcare & nursing care leave, Yahoo!
 JAPAN introduced a “selectable work system” in 2017 which allows employees to take leave one day per week in addition to weekends.
 The targets of this system are employees with a resident child at elementary school age or younger, or those that need to provide nursing care to family members.
 This enables a work style that better suits employees’ specific needs, such as using the program only in August to coincide with the child’s summer holidays.

 Activities to support the balancing of work and childcare have been constantly conducted since 2012, led by employee volunteers.
 They include talk sessions between employees with small children and their managers, information exchange & consultation lunch meetings, and individual consultations.

 Yahoo!
 JAPAN has reviewed its definition of “spouse” in its internal regulations to apply the same welfare as traditional spouses to same-sex partners and common-law spouses.